walmsles/bing-images-python/README.md

 	* Number of records returned by the web service
 	* location of files to be downloaded

-An already downloaded file should never be downloaded again in any subsequent invocation of the program.
+An already downloaded file should never be downloaded again.
 ```